ccccmark/hollow_memories/README.md

 the rest is pretty self explaining use `Live Action - Raw` as category for normal stream vods

-for the Torrent flags `Anonymous` will shows `Anonymous` instead of your username as upload `Hidden` is like the unlisted option on youtube
+for the Torrent flags `Anonymous` will show `Anonymous` instead of your username as uploader `Hidden` is like the unlisted option on youtube only you will be able to see it

 ## HoloTools/HoloStats